mespe/mespe.github.io/content/post/burnout.md

 ### Execution trumps good ideas

-Thing PhDs almost universily learn is the ability to sit in a room and come up with brilliant ideas.
+The second thing PhDs almost universily learn is the ability to sit in a room and come up with brilliant ideas.
 I have sat in "brainstorming" sessions for hours which resulted in tons of great ideas, only to witness not a single one be implemented.
 The truth is that it is difficult to do things, especially great or brilliant things.
 It takes time, resources, and commitment.